-- Artificial insemination cycles (natural cycles, clomid/letrazole cycles); the number of Al cycles is limited by clinical guidelines - Up to three cycles of the following advanced reproductive treatment cycles and procedures: - In-vitro fertilization (IVF), including ICSI if medically appropriate; - Gamete Intrafallopian Cycle (GIFT); - Zygote Intrafallopian Transfer (ZIFT); - Donor oocyte cycle (medical expenses only); - PGD/PGS as directed by medical policy;

-- Cryo-preservation of blastocysts(s) and embryo(s) from covered IVF cycles only as directed by medical policy; - Cryo-preservation of oocytes only as directed by medical policy; and medically necessary and appropriate diagnostic workup and radiology services; - Pathology and laboratory services, including, but not limited to: - Hormonal assays; - Semen analysis, as appropriate; - Ultrasound exams; - Fertilization and appropriate embryology services; - Ova retrieval; and - o Embryo transfer. - Medications necessary to the provision above, including parenteral injection and oral ovulation induction medications are included with no maximum but at a 50% benefit.
+- Artificial insemination cycles (natural cycles, clomid/letrazole cycles); the number of Al cycles is limited by clinical guidelines.
+Note that artificial insemination cycles do not count against the three-cycle benefit but will be exhausted after meeting the three cycles of the below procedures. - Up to three cycles of the following advanced reproductive treatment cycles and procedures: - o In-vitro fertilization (IVF), including ICSI if medically appropriate; - Gamete Intrafallopian Cycle (GIFT); - Zygote Intrafallopian Transfer (ZIFT); - Donor oocyte cycle (medical expenses only); - PGD/PGS as directed by medical policy; - Cryo-preservation of blastocysts(s) and embryo(s) from covered IVF cycles only as directed by medical policy; - Cryo-preservation of oocytes only as directed by medical policy; and medically necessary and appropriate diagnostic workup and radiology services; - Pathology and laboratory services, including, but not limited to: - Hormonal assays; - Semen analysis, as appropriate; - Ultrasound exams; - Fertilization and appropriate embryology services; - Ova retrieval: and - Embryo transfer. - Medications necessary to the provision above, including parenteral injection and oral ovulation induction medications are included with no maximum.